Should women preach at Mass?

 Yet worshipping assemblies hear homilies from men other than the presiding minister all the time.

-The General Instruction of the Roman Missal says the presiding minister can entrust the homily to a concelebrating priest “or occasionally, according to circumstances, to the deacon” (66).
+The General Instruction to the Roman Missal #66 says the presiding minister can entrust the homily to a concelebrating priest “or from time to time and, if appropriate, to the deacon.”

 This clause expands the norm.

 The church ordains deacons with special liturgical responsibilities.
 Even so, deacons cannot fulfill the particular role of the primary celebrant.
 Presiding ministers expand the norm any time they invite deacons to preach the homily—a common occurrence that happens (for good reasons) in congregations across the world.

 Why isn’t a similar expansion of the norm being made more often for women, like what happened with me at the Easter Vigil?